japa/japa.dev/content/runner/testing-async-code.md

 ### Converting setTimeout to promise

 Most of the time, you use `setTimeout` to sleep between operations.
-Therefore, you can create a dedicated sleep method that resolves the following promise.
+Therefore, you can create a dedicated sleep method that resolves the promise after the timeout.

 ```ts
 const sleep = (time) => {